 For more information go to www.greenbizsbc.org.

-Every year Goleta West reaches out to customers to explain the benefits to keeping fats, oils and greases out of home and commercial pipes and the community’s waste stream.
-Fats, oils and greases are a byproduct of cooking, and are found in such things as: meat fats, cooking oil, lard and shortening, butter and margarine.
+Every year Goleta West reaches out to customers to explain the benefits of keeping fats, oils, and greases out of home and commercial pipes and the community’s waste stream.
+Fats, oils, and greases are a byproduct of cooking and are found in such things as meat fats, cooking oil, lard, and shortening, butter and margarine.
 When grease is washed down the drain, it sticks to the inside of sewer pipes (both on your property and in the streets.)
 Over time, it builds up and can block an entire pipe.

 How to dispose of your FOG:

-Put food scraps in compost bin or in the trash.
+- Put food scraps in a compost bin or in the trash.

-For more information on GWSD’s program see pages 13 – 15 of our Sewer System Management Plan.
+For more information on GWSD’s program see pages 13 – 15 of our Sewer System Management Plan below.